The Complete Guide to Disavowing Links for Google and Bing

 The short answer: probably.
 (Sorry, Google.)

 Why?
-There are many reasons disavowing links might be the right choice for you, the first of which is: “Not everyone has a perfect link profile,” says Robert Ramirez, former SEO manager at Bruce Clay, Inc.
+There are many reasons disavowing links might be the right choice for you, the first of which is that few sites have a perfect link profile.

 Once you’ve worked to remove as many low-quality, off-topic, or spammy inbound links from your site, if you’ve found you’re stuck with a few stragglers (which is very common), the disavow links tool might be the best way for you to avoid current or future penalty.